 Questionable designs

-After a while of using the system with this new design, I started to notice a few things that seem out of place or straight up look bad.
+After some time using the system with this new design, I began to notice a few things that seem out of place or straight up look bad.

 For example, the blur.
-The tinted panel with a tiny blur radius just ain’t it.
-There’s also the mixed border radii (which you can see on the quick setting toggles) which look rather odd.
+The tinted panel with a tiny blur radius just…looks bad.
+The choice of using mixed border radii (which you can see on the quick setting toggles) looks genuinely awful.

-Then I started noticing major inconsistencies between apps.
-The phone & contacts colors are strangely swapped, some layout margins are completely wrong, padding is off, and some animations are just gone.
+Then, I started noticing major inconsistencies between apps.
+The phone & contacts colors are strangely swapped, some layout margins are completely wrong, padding is essentially randomized, and some animations are now missing.

 Phone & contacts

 You don’t even need to pixel peep to see the amount of inconsistency!
-That’s a lot of differences for two apps that are linked very closely.
+That’s a lot of differences for two apps that are supposed to be linked very closely.

 - Colors of list items are different.